sriramlab/GENIE/FLEX/README.md

 ## End‑to‑end Example Pipeline (`example/test.sh`)

-The example script demonstrates a complete run comprising three high‑level steps:
+The example script demonstrates the usage of three algorithms:

 **1) FLEX on individual‑level data**
 Estimates exome‑wide and gene‑level heritability (optionally partitioned) from genotypes.